Rediscovering Bottom-Up: Effective Forecasting in Temporal Hierarchies: Related Work

-According to \citet{ATHANASOPOULOS201760} we write the levels of aggregation in descending order as $\{k_p, \dots, k_2, 1\}$ with $k_p=m$.
-For a quarterly-biannual-annual aggregation scheme this yields $k\in\{4,2,1\}$.
-A corresponding visualization is available in Figure~\ref{fig:421_hier}.
+Temporal hierarchies can be applied to forecast reconciliation as discussed by \citet{ATHANASOPOULOS201760}.
+This involves aggregating time series data at different levels (e.g., quarterly, biannual, annual), creating a hierarchical structure.
+A motivating example is given in Figure~\ref{fig:421_hier}.
+As previously described, the reconciliation process uses a regression-like approach, minimizing the trace of the forecast error covariance matrix.
+However, estimating this matrix is challenging due to limited samples at higher aggregation levels.

-The fact that $\mathbf y_i = S\mathbf y_i^{[1]}$ suggests we can set up a very similar regression problem based on the base forecasts as in Eq.~\eqref{eq:reg_recon}.
+The fact that $\mathbf y_i = S\mathbf y_i^{[1]}$ suggests we can set up a very similar regression problem based on the base forecasts.
 The minimum trace approach then yields

 where $\mathbf{\hat y}_h$ are the stacked base forecasts across the entire hierarchy, and $W_h=\text{Cov}(\mathbf y_h-\mathbf{\hat y}_h)$ denotes the covariance matrix of the stacked base forecast errors.
-Specifically, this means that on each aggregation level, we require $M_k h$-step forecasts, which can be already challenging to obtain properly.
+Specifically, this means that on each aggregation level, we require $M_k h$ steps ahead forecasts, where $M_k$ denotes the frequency of aggregation level $k$.
+In the motivating example of Figure~\ref{fig:421_hier} this is $M_4 = 4, M_2 = 2, M_1 = 1$ and $h>0$ denotes the forecast horizon based on the top level of the hierarchy.

-As in conventional forecast reconciliation, the estimation of $W_h$ can be difficult because the sample size is bounded by the number of observations on the top level of the aggregation hierarchy.
-Thus, the authors propose several simplified covariance estimators.
-One of them is similar to the scaled reconciliation of \citet{hyndman:opt_fc_comb} by setting $W_h=k_h\text{diag}(\hat W_1)$, while structural scaling is also proposed as in \cite{wick:opt_fc_recon}.

-Temporal aggregation allows for more refined methods to enhance the estimation of the covariance matrix. \citet{NYSTRUP2020876} suggest modeling the autocorrelation structure of the forecasts, leading to four different estimators.
-The autocovariance scaling estimator estimates the full autocovariance matrix at each aggregation level, while the Markov scaling assumes a first-order Markov structure, estimating only lag $1$ correlations per aggregation level.
-Additionally, the authors propose using GLASSO to estimate the inverse cross-correlation matrix and a cross-correlation shrinkage estimator, similar to \citet{wick:opt_fc_recon}.
-It is worth noting that all correlation-based estimators can be combined with variance and structural scaling variances.

-In a subsequent work by \citet{NYSTRUP20211127}, the authors explore dimension reduction.
-They propose an eigendecomposition of the cross-correlation matrix and construct a filtered precision matrix by selecting the first few eigenvectors and applying shrinkage to the eigenvalues.
-Such an estimator is especially useful when forecasting a very deep and complex hierarchy.
+Researchers have proposed various simplified estimators.
+These include scaled reconciliation, similar to \citet{hyndman:opt_fc_comb}, and structural scaling, as in \cite{wick:opt_fc_recon}. \citet{NYSTRUP2020876} suggested autocorrelation-based methods such as autocovariance scaling, Markov scaling, GLASSO for inverse cross-correlation estimation, and cross-correlation shrinkage.
+Further work by \citet{NYSTRUP20211127} explored dimension reduction techniques, using eigendecomposition of the cross-correlation matrix to create a filtered precision matrix.
+This approach is particularly useful for complex, deep hierarchies.
+These methods aim to improve forecast accuracy by leveraging information across different temporal aggregation levels.